Last updated on December 9th, 2020 at 04:08 pm

 Question: Is it cheaper to prepare the divorce myself?

-Tip: To avoid this make sure you obtain legal advice first, ideally before you issue your petition.
-Ticking those boxes does not mean you are necessarily making a claim now; it means you may wish to in the future.
+Tip: To avoid this, make sure you obtain legal advice first, ideally before you issue your petition.
+Ticking those boxes does not mean you are necessarily making a claim now, it means you may wish to in the future.

 Answer: This is a common problem.
-To enable a divorce to proceed in the UK, you have to be able to prove the other party has knowledge of the proceedings (in cases of two years’ separation and adultery, you also usually need formal consent).
+To enable a divorce to proceed in the UK, you have to be able to prove that the other party has knowledge of the proceedings (in cases of two years’ separation and adultery you also usually need formal consent).
 If the other party fails to return the acknowledgment of service, or you do not know where they are, this can become tricky.
 You may need to apply to serve the application on the other party or apply to proceed without the other party’s co-operation.
 A family solicitor will have dealt with these situations numerous times before and will be able to help you navigate these applications and explain the options to you.